Teerth2307/Teerth_Rohan_Pandya_EnC_Inductions/src/README.md

 **Known limitations:**
 Works exclusively in the XY-plane and ignores any bumps or elevation in Z-axis.
-Sends instantaneous velocity commands without any accelearation or time motor needs.
+Sends instantaneous velocity commands without any acceleration or time motor needs.